 At a Glance

-- Company: Join Google, a leader in tech innovation and user-focused design.
+- Company: Join Google Health, a leader in user-focused design and technology.

-- Benefits: Enjoy competitive salary, flexible work options, and a vibrant company culture.
+- Benefits: Enjoy a collaborative culture, flexible work options, and opportunities for growth.

-- Why this job: Make a real impact on products used by billions while collaborating with creative minds.
+- Why this job: Make a real impact on user experiences for billions while working with top professionals.

 Minimum qualifications:

-- Bachelor's degree in Design, Human-Computer Interaction, Computer Science, a related field, or equivalent practical experience.
+- Bachelor's degree in Design, Human-Computer Interaction, Computer Science, or a related field, or equivalent practical experience.

 - 6 years of experience in product design or UX.

-- Experience designing across multiple platforms, and working with technical/design teams to create user flows, wireframes, and building user interface mockups and prototypes.
+- Experience designing across multiple platforms and working with technical/design teams to create user flows, wireframes, and prototypes.

 Preferred qualifications:

-- Experience in interaction design, prototyping, and product thinking, with excellent visual design skills.
+- Strong interaction design, prototyping, and product thinking skills, with excellent visual design capabilities.

-- Ability to articulate compelling stories and design decisions.
+- Ability to articulate design stories and decisions effectively.

-- Excellent communication skills, with the ability to present clear design rationale.
+- Excellent communication skills for presenting design rationale.

-- Develop, convert, and communicate a long-term user experience and product strategy, and guide the momentum of multiple adjacent design efforts.
+- Develop and communicate long-term user experience and product strategies, guiding multiple design efforts.

-- Collaborate cross-functionally to analyze or anticipate user needs, resolve constraints, and mitigate potential risks.
+- Collaborate across teams to analyze user needs, resolve constraints, and address potential risks.

-- Lead the implementation of a holistic design process, design system, or design language across teams or products.
+- Lead the implementation of comprehensive design processes, systems, or languages across teams or products.

-- Own outcomes for a project, program, or emerging area, navigate and define scalable and sustainable approaches to solve difficult problems with limited precedent.
+- Manage outcomes for mature projects, complex programs, or emerging areas, defining scalable approaches to solve difficult problems with limited precedent.

 Contact Detail: